More About Hiring A Carpet Cleaner

 The last two methods involved spreading a chemical agent on the carpet and either working it into the fibers with a rotating brush or a device called a bonnet that resembles a floor-waxing machine.
 Once this cleaning compound has had a chance to work, it is vacuumed up and the carpet is ready for use.
 Both of these methods work well and are actually VLM systems but leave the carpet dry and ready to use.

-Whichever method you choose, there will be a Sydney Bond Cleaners in your area that can help you with the process.
+Whichever method you choose, there will be a express Cleaners in your area that can help you with the process.
 Any of these cleaning methods will leave your carpet looking great and extend its life as well.